 The options list is rather small, replaced instead with three different package options that bundle things together.
 The Executive pack upgrades the media display to a larger 10.25-inch version, and also adds heated front seats and a self-parking function, while the Premium pack (available only on Sport and AMG Line models) also increases the size of the instrument display to 10.25 inches.
 In addition, it lets you lock and unlock the doors without using a key and gives you a better sound system.
 Premium Plus gets you all of the above, plus a panoramic sunroof and some extra clever headlights that can put full beam on while keeping oncoming cars in shadow, to avoid dazzling them.

-All these features are impressive, but will add the best part of three-and-a-half grand to the price.
+All these features are impressive, but will add thousands of pounds to the price.
 And if you want the cleverest navigation features – including a natty augmented reality function – then prepare to chuck in hundreds more.
 The same applies if you want Apple CarPlay and Android Auto, to connect up your smartphone, which is pretty mean when so many other (cheaper) cars provide this as standard.